 Got Pell Grants, student loans, even Medicaid?
 If you're a student or borrower, this concerns YOU.

-The House just passed a bill that slashes $350 billion in higher education programs, primarily to fund tax cuts for billionaires.
+Last month, the House just passed a bill that slashes $380 billion in higher education programs, primarily to fund tax cuts for billionaires.

 This proposed budget means: